 Whether a group of corporations comprise a unitary group is a complex determination that must be made based on the facts and circumstances of each corporate group.
 This is also an area where the law is still developing.
 Taxpayers and the FTB determine whether a group of affiliated corporations is unitary by means of three general tests that have grown out of a body of judicial opinions.
 These are (a) the three unities test, (b) the contributions and dependency test, and (c) the functional integration test.
-A unitary business exists if any of the three tests is met.
+A unitary business exists if all three of the unity tests are met.
 In the three unities test, the relevant unities are: unity of ownership, unity of operation, and unity of use.
 Important facts considered for each test of unity are:

-- Unity of Ownership.
+- Ounity of Ownership.
 This exists where the same interests own, directly or indirectly, more than 50% of the voting stock of all members of the group.
-Unity of ownership may also exist between: - a) A parent corporation and one or more other corporations if the parent owns stock representing more than 50% of the voting power of at least one corporation in the group and, if applicable, stock cumulatively representing more than 50% of the voting power of each of the corporations (except the parent) is owned by the parent or two or more members of the group. - b) Any two or more corporations if stock representing more than 50% of the voting power of the corporations is owned (directly or by constructive ownership) by a single person. - c) Any two or more corporations if stock representing more than 50% of the voting power of the corporations is owned (directly or by constructive ownership) by two or more members of the same family. - d) Any two or more corporations that constitute stapled entities. - Output: Out - Unity of Use.
+Unity of ownership may also exist between: - a) A parent corporation and one or more other corporations if the parent owns stock representing more than 50% of the voting power of at least one corporation in the group and, if applicable, stock cumulatively representing more than 50% of the voting power of each of the corporations (except the parent) is owned by the parent or two or more members of the group. - b) Any two or more corporations if stock representing more than 50% of the voting power of the corporations is owned (directly or by constructive ownership) by a single person. - c) Any two or more corporations if stock representing more than 50% of the voting power of the corporations is owned (directly or by constructive ownership) by two or more members of the same family. - d) Any two or more corporations that constitute stapled entities. - Ounity of Operation.
+Is usually shown by centralized operations or functions such as purchasing, advertising, accounting and management.
+In some instances, corporations that are neither in the same line of business nor vertically integrated are found to be unitary because of centralized management and central departments. - Unity of Use.
 Is reflected by a centralized executive force and the operation systems in general.